mnokka/JiraCopyEpics/README.md

 # Jira Zephyr Squad tests from one project to another

 Zephyr Squad own test export does zillions of duplicates for each testcases, it also does not copy issue descriptions.
-Commercial Better Excel export plugin does better job, but must be limited 1000 issues max at the rxporttime (otherwise it crashes Jira due memory binge usage).
+Commercial Better Excel export plugin does better job, but must be limited 1000 issues max at the exporttime (otherwise it crashes Jira due memory binge usage).
 1000 tests can be JQL queried by using test case creation time (including minutes) as fetch criteria.

 If source project uses Epic as definition for test area (test cases are linked to some defining Epic), Epics must be copied to target project.
 (Script Runner project copy nor clone cant not handle test case steps)

 Finally source project Epics-test case links must be recreated in target project (and remove possible test case duplicates)

+Couple of helper utilities were created

+1) copy components from one project to another

+2) copy descriptions from source project test case to matching target project test case (to get text layout correctly copied)

+3) copy normal Jira data from source project test case to matching target project test case (in order to fix stuff not exported by Better Excel)

 <br />
 <br />
 <br />